Friday, 27 September 2024

 So how did this poll come about?

 Pollsters will skew results by polling people who they know will favour their own favored candidate.
 This can be done by polling people in geographic areas known to support the pollster's favourite candidate, or by having less balance to the demographic spread than is optimal, and polling demographic groups that are known to favour their favourite.
+Finally, when they see results that do not support their preferred line, they simply don't publish the polls.
+If you see large gaps in the time between the release of polls by a pollster with particular political leaning, you can rest assured that this is because they haven't been able to generate results that suit their candidate or party.

 In short, pollsters actually know who likely favours whom in terms of voting preferences and where those people live, so to skew a poll they just make sure to ask those who they know will give them the answers that they want.